steevo590/logstash-codec-avro_schema_registry/README.md

 - ``username`` - optional.
 - ``password`` - optional.

+If the input stream is binary encoded, you should use the ``ByteArrayDeserializer`` in the Kafka input config.

 ## Encoding (output)

 This codec uses the Confluent schema registry to register a schema and